fpgmaas/deptry/docs/usage.md

 ## Prerequisites

-In order to check for obsolete imports, _deptry_ should be run directly within the directory that contains the _pyproject.toml_ file, and it requires the environment created with _pyproject.toml_ to be activated.
+In order to check for obsolete imports, _deptry_ requires a _pyproject.toml_ file to be present in the directory passed as the first argument, and it requires the corresponding environment to be activated.

 ## Basic Usage